weyoss/redis-smq/packages/redis-smq/docs/redis-smq-architecture.md

 **5) Acknowledge / Retry / Dead-letter**

-- Acknowledge: on success, the message is acknowledged; optionally stored if message storage is enabled
+- Acknowledge: on success, the message is acknowledged; optionally stored in dedicated storage if message audit is enabled
 - Retry: on failure, the message is re-queued with optional retryDelay until retryThreshold is reached
 - Dead-letter: after exceeding retryThreshold, the message can be moved to the dead-letter queue (and optionally stored)